Foreign Correspondent (1940)

 Fourteen different writers worked to transform the book into a movie, and obviously the book doesn’t have Joel McCrea in it.
 Therefore, I prefer the movie.

 I was fortunate to talk to Joel McCrea‘s son Peter who gave me access to unpublished interviews that he conducted with his dad.
 I’ve updated this review with those behind-the-scenes stories and memories.
 Thank you, Peter!

-This is the fifth Hitchcock film I’ve written about (Rebecca, Notorious, To Catch a Thief, Spellbound), and it might be the weakest.
-The tone is at times disjointed, and a major plot device is confusing and eventually irrelevant, but it’s still fun.
+This is one of many Hitchcock films I’ve written about, including Dial M for Murder, Rebecca, Mr. and Mrs. Smith, Notorious, To Catch a Thief, and Spellbound, and it might be the weakest.
+The tone is at times disjointed, and a major plot device is confusing and eventually irrelevant, but it’s still fun, and quite interesting.

 This movie was filmed in early 1940 and takes place on the brink of WWII.
 Hitchcock wanted to support the British war effort, so it’s a ra-ra British, no-no Fascism film, but all in a very vague way.
 It’s fascinating to watch since it’s a WWII movie filmed at the very beginning of the war.
 They don’t know what’s coming…

 …and then this dedication, which is pretty chilling.
 We know what’s coming, but the movie doesn’t, even though it thinks it does.
 I’m fascinated by movies made on the cusp of WWII about WWII.
 You can read more about that in my posts on All Through the Night (1942) and Everything Happens at Night (1939).

 For a great read on real foreign correspondents during the War, check out the book Assignment to Hell!

 After these opening remarks, we cut to this handsome devil making paper snowflakes.